CGCM070/CGCM070/README.md

 **Stack:** Java · Spring Boot · Angular · Tailwind CSS · PostgreSQL

-**Note:** The app may take up to 2 minutes to load on first launch due to free server warm-up time.
+**Note:** The app may take up to 1 minute to load on first launch due to free server warm-up time.
 Thanks for your patience.

 Check out: https://brainstorm-app.vercel.app